 If you’re interested in business from an evolutionary perspective and wish to delve further, I recommend joining Evolution Institute’s Business Action Group.

 We’re a group with diverse backgrounds, including academics, consultants and entrepreneurs.
 We share our knowledge to help each other learn more about evolutionary theory, and apply these insights to the workplace.

 This is an action oriented and independent group, meaning we’re sufficiently motivated to invest time and effort to the cause, and to initiate projects on our own.

-As a product of the Business Action Group, Mark van Vugt, David Sloan Wilson and I released a special edition of This View of Life magazine in the summer of 2017, exploring business from an evolutionary perspective.
+As a product of the Business Action Group, David Sloan Wilson, Mark van Vugt and I published a special edition of This View of Life magazine in the summer of 2017, exploring business from an evolutionary perspective.

 We received a series of short essays from leaders across academia and industry, with their answers to the question: what is the single greatest insight that an evolutionary perspective offers to business?

 Click here to download a free copy of This View of Business: How Evolutionary Thinking Can Transform the Workplace.